Category Archives: love

 My plan for today was to hurry over to the work house to get some writing in, then come back for my officially scheduled date with Sarah.

 Our date is scheduled from noon to 2:00.
 It’s the only time we could arrange a sitter.
-The date is going to be short because Sarah is planning on making heart cookies for everyone she love.
+The date is going to be short because Sarah is planning on making heart cookies for everyone she loves.
 She and Oot are going to bake them, put people’s names on them, and hand deliver them on Valentine’s Day.

 She’s been planning it for weeks.
 It’s it an expression of her love.